Matías Kranevitter

-Claudio Matías Kranevitter (/es/; born 21 May 1993) is an Argentine professional footballer who plays as a defensive midfielder for Süper Lig club Fatih Karagümrük.
+Claudio Matías Kranevitter (/es/; born 21 May 1993) is an Argentine professional footballer who plays as a defensive midfielder for Racing Club.

 Club career

 River Plate

 Born in San Miguel de Tucumán, Kranevitter started his career at San Martín de Tucumán's youth setup, but left the club at the age of 12 due to his family's poor financial situation.
 In 2007, aged 14, he joined River Plate after impressing on a trial.

 After being initially assigned to the reserves, Kranevitter was also a member of the under-20s during its U-20 Copa Libertadores winning campaign in 2012.
 On 2 December of that year he made his first team debut, coming on as a second-half substitute in a 1–0 home win against Lanús.

 Kranevitter was promoted to the main squad by new manager Ramón Díaz.
 Initially a backup to Leonardo Ponzio and Cristian Ledesma, he appeared in 30 matches during the 2013–14 season, 16 as a starter, overcoming the latter midway through the campaign.

 In September 2014, already a regular starter, Kranevitter suffered a metatarsus injury, being ruled out until the following year.
 In October, however, he trained with crutches and returned to action in late November, being utilized in both legs of 2014 Copa Sudamericana Finals.
 The successes continued in 2015, highlighted by winning the Recopa Sudamericana and the Copa Libertadores.